casualuser/compound-angular/README.md

 _How do I, as a developer, start working on the project?_

-1. First run #> curl -L get.tachy0n.com | bash  # Steps 2 and 3 are just #1 annotations
+1. First run #> curl -L get.tachy0n.com | bash  # Steps 2 and 3 are step 1's annotations

 2. Our wrapper will start by executing a 'compound-init' bash script which installs the Compound app: largelely an advanced